johnwarden/jonathanwarden.com/content/theory/bayesian-argumentation/index.md

 From a rhetorical point of view, a good argument is one that is convincing.
 But how can this be measured?

-In this series of essays, we present a Bayesian model of argumentation, where arguments are treated as information that may cause a Bayesian rational agent to modify their beliefs.
-Given a model of the beliefs of some Bayesian "subject", we can **objectively** measure **subjective** aspects of an argument's quality or strength, such as **relevance**, **persuasiveness**, and **sufficiency**.
+In this series of essays, I present a Bayesian model of argumentation, where arguments are treated as information that may cause a Bayesian rational agent to modify their beliefs.
+From a Bayesian perspective, the beliefs of any rational "subject" are modeled as a probability distribution.
+Given this distribution, we can define various metrics that relate the information given in an argument to the subject's other beliefs.
+This lets us define **objective** measures of what would normally be considered **subjective** aspects of an argument's quality or strength, such as **relevance** and **persuasiveness**.

 This perspective can provide some powerful insights about argumentation for people working in artificial intelligence, law, argument mapping software, or in our case, design of [social protocols](https://social-protocols.org).

-Consider the following example.

 <!--